cap-lab/Jetson-CV-Opt/README.md

 **Jetson Computer Vision Optimization**

-This repository contains the code and materials related to our work on optimizing computer vision workloads for NVIDIA Jetson platforms.
+This repository contains test configuration files and data related to our work on optimizing computer vision workloads for NVIDIA Jetson platforms.

 The corresponding paper has been submitted.
-We will release the full source code and provide detailed documentation soon.
+We will upload the full configuation files and input models including instructions soon.